Senate OKs North American Trade Deal To Replace NAFTA, Giving Trump A Much-Needed Win

 The White House also negotiated a reduction in Canadian tariffs on U.S. dairy products, including milk powder and baby formula.
 But Canada accomplished one of its top priorities: saving Chapter 19, a dispute resolution mechanism that allows any country to challenge another's trade restrictions before a neutral arbitrating body.

-The best known Chapter 19 cases under NAFTA involve disputes between Canada and the U.S. over softwood lumber and between the U.S. and Mexico over washing machines.
+The best-known Chapter 19 cases under NAFTA involve disputes between Canada and the U.S. over softwood lumber and between the U.S. and Mexico over washing machines.

 "Canada's negotiating position at the very least was significantly strengthened by the determinations it was getting under the Chapter 19 process," Matthew Kronby, a trade lawyer with Borden Ladner Gervais in Toronto, told Reuters.